-Complimentary registration for AAS & Division meetings (except where published Division policies differ from the following) is available to working press, as defined in the first section below.
-In addition to providing access to all scientific sessions and other activities open to paid registrants, a press badge provides access to news briefings, quiet space in the interview room, and working space (as available) and a mailbox in the press room.
-Certain paid registrants may be granted press privileges as well, as described in the second section below.
-Complimentary press registration is not available for pre-meeting workshops with registration fees separate from the regular meeting-registration fee.
+Complimentary registration for AAS & Division meetings (except where published Division policies differ from the following) is available to working press, as defined below.
+A press badge provides priority access to news briefings, access to all sessions and activities open to paid registrants, quiet space in the interview room, and working space in the press room.
+Complimentary press registration is not available for pre-meeting workshops with separate registration fees.

 Who is eligible for complimentary press registration?

 - Journalists who are employed by bona fide media organizations.Required credentials: press card or business card clearly showing your media affiliation and position; letter of introduction from an editor of a recognized publication in any print, broadcast, or electronic medium; OR sample of relevant bylined work published within the last three years.

 - Freelance science writers/editors/producers, including documentary filmmakers, internet science communicators, and content producers for museum or planetarium news services.